 Ideally, a platform should be scalable and user-friendly (both for you and if necessary, for your clients), so keep an eye out for features such as:

 - Content Delivery – e.g. file-sharing and learning management system (LMS) integrations.

 - Interactivity – e.g. instant messaging, voice-over-internet (VOIP) systems, videoconferencing, and/or SMS functionality.
 Administrative Management – e.g. invoicing, timetabling, reminders, and notifications.

-- Cost/Pricing – most platforms offer monthly payment plans, but some are more suited for new or small businesses than others.
+- Cost/Pricing – most online coaching platforms offer monthly payment plans, but some are more suited for new or small businesses than others.

 - Data Collection and Management – some forms of coaching, such as mental health coaching, build on patient data by syncing with apps or trackers to evaluate progress.

 |CoachAccountable makes it easy for online coaches to manage their administration and day-to-day, through services such as easy billing, calendar syncing, program development tools, file-sharing, and a mobile-compatible interface.
 Uploading multimedia is simple, and the platform supports group coaching, while clients can log onto their portal via your website rather than on CoachAccountable.com.|